aham-oudeis/Training/launch_school/JS225-OOP-Javascript/JS225-Notes/Prototypal Behavior Sharing.md

 1. A container or repository for shared behaviors
 2. A mechanism for looking up the next repository

 It's like just any other sharing practice.
 If you're familiar with either car share or bike share, you know that to access a car or a bike, you need to know the location where these bikes or cars are stored.
+If there was no systematic way of locating the shared resource, sharing would not be feasible.
+It is no different in programming.

 Say, there are two objects A and B inside a program, and all the common behaviors between A and B are stored in some repository C.